 There will be millions and millions of pages of therapy out there, so for you to become top of the page one of google you really need to think about your site and how it is written, very carefully.

-Thinking carefully about your domain name –your ‘www.’ will really help your business and search engine optimization.
-When you look at the site the very first words you read are “practicing acupuncture in the heart of Oxford”.
+Thinking carefully about your domain name –your ‘www.’ will really help your business and search engine optimisation.
+When you look at the site the very first words you read are “practising acupuncture in the heart of Oxford”.

 The search engines have what are known as spiders that read your site like a book from top left to bottom right.
 Having your key words appearing straight away is very clever.
 It also pays to have them dotted around throughout the text, ensuring that you don’t exceed the key word density of 25%.
 In other words don’t have your site saying ‘Acupuncture in Oxford’ repeatedly as it will get you blacklisted!